How to mine KASPA with GPU/FPGA/ASIC

 To start mining

-If your Windows suggest that the miners are "potentially unwanted" software, you may need to select "Allow on device" option in Windows Security settings.
+If Windows suggests that the miners are "potentially unwanted" software, you may need to select the "Allow on device" option in Windows Security settings.

-Find the nearest server to your geographical area, and ping it.
-If the ping is done for less than 100ms, you can consider this server for mining.
+Find the nearest server to your geographic area and ping it.
+If the ping is under 100 ms, you can consider this server for mining.

 $ ping nushypool.com

 Run the miner.
-The command line depends from you miner, and your OS.
-For example to start mining with NBMiner, the run command is:
+The command line depends on your miner and operating system.
+For example, to start mining with lolMiner, run:

 $ ./lolMiner --algo KASPA --pool nushypool.com:40001 --user [address].[workername]

-You can quickly configure your command in our KAS Pool Page and tap "Start Mining" button.
+You can quickly configure your command on our KAS Pool Page and tap the "Start Mining" button.

 Good luck!